-ASP.NET has now become a really popular technology for web apps and more people are developing high traffic applications in it.
-To handle the higher traffic, these ASP.NET apps are deployed in load-balanced web farms where you can add more servers as your traffic load increases.
+ASP.NET has grown significantly in popularity as a technology for web applications, with more developers now using it to create high-traffic applications.
+To handle the higher traffic, these applications are deployed in load-balanced web farms where you can add more servers as your traffic load increases.

 But a problem occurs; the database and your data storage cannot scale in the same fashion to handle the higher traffic loads.
-So, what you get is a bottleneck where your ASP.NET application slows down and can even grind to a halt.
-In such situations, data caching is an excellent way of resolving this database and data storage bottleneck.
-Caching allows you to store application data close by and reduce those expensive database trips.
+This results in a bottleneck where your ASP.NET application slows down and can even grind to a halt.
+In such situations, data caching is an excellent way of resolving this bottleneck.
+Caching allows you to store application data close by, significantly reducing the need for those expensive database trips.

 What is ASP.NET Cache?